Dementia

 The most common types of dementia are

-Mild cognitive impairment (MCI) causes greater memory loss than age-associated memory impairment; memory and sometimes other cognitive functions are worse in patients with this disorder than in age-matched controls, but daily functioning is typically not affected.
+Mild cognitive impairment (MCI) causes greater memory loss than age-associated memory impairment; memory and sometimes other cognitive functions are worse in patients with MCI than in age-matched controls, but daily functioning is typically not affected.
 In contrast, dementia impairs daily functioning.
 Up to 50% of patients with mild cognitive impairment develop dementia within 3 years.

 Subjective cognitive decline (SCD) is defined as a self-experienced persistent decline in cognitive capacity but normal performance on standardized cognitive tests used to classify MCI (1).
 The risk of MCI and dementia is increased in people with SCD.